dummypunter/howtoclippings/Debian.md

 192.168.72.0/24 dev eth0  proto kernel  scope link  src 192.168.72.202  metric 100
 192.168.75.0/24 dev eth1  proto kernel  scope link  src 192.168.75.131  metric 100
 ```
+Now that I am writing my actions, I believe a better response would be to delete the host only route...
+But it works, so don't touch it!